fyrox-book/fyrox-book.github.io/src/fyrox/scripting/executor.md

 # Executor

 Executor is a simple wrapper that drives your game plugins, it is intended to be used for production builds of your game.
+The editor runs the executor in separate process when you entering play mode.
+Basically, there is no significant difference between running the game from the editor, or running it as a separate application.
+The main difference is that the editor passes `override_scene` parameter for the executor when entering the play mode.

 ## Usage